 Kristina Singleton

-The cost of living crisis has caused consumers to tighten their purse strings, and the data confirms it.
-40% have had to scale back their spending due to the decrease in disposable income.
-Almost one in five (17%) have also switched supermarkets to save on rising food prices.
+Understanding how brand loyalty affects consumer behaviour is only half of the battle.
+Customer retention is constantly evolving, and the data proves that rising costs are causing many consumers to shop around as their disposable incomes get squeezed even tighter.
+40% have had to scale back their spending due to the decrease in disposable income, and almost one in five (17%) have also switched supermarkets to save on rising food prices.

 On the challenges marketers are facing currently, our research also revealed: